the-real-i9/Backend-Topics-Study/Learn/Databases/Gen. Concepts/The Relational Model.md

 > **Base relation???**\
 A base relation, is a relation that corresponds to an entity in the conceptual schema.

 If you're selecting an attribute as a primary key, for safety, you should give it a unique general constraint (`unique: true`).
-This way, any new tuple will the same attribute value will be rejected.
+This way, any new tuple with the same attribute value will be rejected.

 ## Referential Integrity
 The second integrity rule applies to foreign keys.